laurencelundblade/QCBOR/doc/Building.md

 @anchor CodeSize
 ## Code Size

+TODO: The sizes in this section need to be updated for QCBOR v2.

 These are approximate sizes on a 64-bit x86 CPU with the -Os optimization.
 All `QCBOR_DISABLE_XXX` are set and compiler stack frame checking is disabled